betocantu93/ember-paper-mobile-autocomplete/README.md

 ### Filter locally (peekAll):

-Instead of working directly with the live peekAll array, we work with a subset of records so we can apply complex cases like peekAll users filtered by scope 5, so the component will always work with that subset of the store.
+Instead of working directly with the a peekAll array, we can work with a subset of records using `preliminaryFilterFunc` so we can apply complex cases like peekAll users filtered by scope 5, so the component will always work with that subset of records.

-This is accomplished by using the callback function `preliminaryFilterFunc` (suggestions accepted for renaming) which will be called for every record returned by peekAll with (item, items) but only in `_loadData` function which is called only at didInsertElement or when the user creates or deletes an item, ( I suppose newly created items should be in this subset, but if not, `preliminaryFilterFunc` will again make the subset)
+This is accomplished by using the callback function `preliminaryFilterFunc` (suggestions accepted for renaming) which will be called for every record returned by `modelName` peekAll with (item, items) but only in `_loadData` function which is called only at didInsertElement or when the user creates or deletes an item, ( I suppose newly created items should be in this subset, but if not, `preliminaryFilterFunc` will again make the subset)

 For subsequent "queries"
-You can filter the results of `localItems` by providing a callback function `filterFunc` this function will be called with (item, items, term) params for each record in `localItems`, so just make sure you return a bool.
+You can filter the results of `localItems` (the subset) by providing a callback function `filterFunc` this function will be called with (item, items, term) params for each record in `localItems`, so just make sure you return a bool.